Half my brain tied behind my back just to make it fair, El Rushbo of the EIB Network.

 And then I thought there's no way we will see this at a Democrat convention.

-And you know, he when he was asked, he let the Democratic Party know that he was gonna appear because he didn't want to uh come off as being partisan and political.
+And, you know, when he was asked, he let the Democratic Party know that he was going to appear because he didn't want to come off as being partisan.

 Well, I just read that the Democrat Party stripped the word God from their platform.